Flaming Gorge National Recreation Area, Utah, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Ensure that you find the right type.
-The majority of adapters currently being sold are simply plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
+A plug adapter that supports outlet types A and B. Ensure that you get the necessary type.
+Most adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could get destroyed.
 This one should be sufficient for most areas.

 What to wear/what to pack: